Rapid Transformational Therapy®: Your Ultimate Guide to RTT by Marisa Peer

 What is Rapid Transformational Therapy (RTT®)?

-How does RTT work (in simple terms)?
+How does RTT work?

 How long is an RTT session?

-How many sessions do people usually need?
+How many RTT sessions do people usually need?

 Many people start with 3 sessions, though results vary depending on the issue, your history, and your commitment to the process.